Are you a man or a woman? Does your first name reflect that?

 As an American, some French first names might trick you into thinking the person is of the opposite sex.
 Take note of these French first names:

-- Laurence is a woman.
+- Laurence is a female name in French.
 (I thought this was a guy’s name, like Lawrence.
 Nope!)

-- Yves is a guy (pronounced like Eve in English, totally thought this was a girl.)
+- Yves is a French male name (pronounced like Eve in English, totally thought this was a girl.)

-And a total aside about names, I recently heard the French name Victoire and I think I want to change my name to Victoire.
+And a total aside about French names, I recently heard the French name Victoire and I think I want to change my name to Victoire.
 Sounds super cool to me.
-But then again I like the name Nicole and Tom has informed me that it’s for old ladies.
+But then again I like the name Nicole and Tom has informed me that it’s one of those old French names.
+Like Michelle or Jocelyne.
 Oh well.

 In English, Leslie and Avery come to mind as first names that work for both sexes.
 What other English or French first names work for both sexes or have surprised you?